Activated carbon: Hardness/abrasion number

 It is a measure of the activated carbon's resistance to attrition.

-It is an important indicator of activated carbon to maintain its physical integrity and withstand frictional forces.
-There are large differences in the hardness of activated carbons, depending on the raw material and activity levels.
+It is an important indicator of activated carbon to maintain its physical integrity and withstand frictional forces which would cause the material to be defective.
+There are large differences in the hardness of activated carbons, depending on the raw material and activity levels (porosity) it is created for.

 Ash content

-Ash reduces the overall activity of activated carbon and reduces the efficiency of reactivation: the amount is exclusively dependent on the base raw material used to produce the activated carbon (e.g. coconut, wood, coal, etc.).
+Ash reduces the overall activity of activated carbon and reduces the efficiency of reactivation.
+The amount is exclusively dependent on the base raw material used to produce the activated carbon (e.g., coconut, wood, coal, etc.).

 The metal oxides (Fe2O3) can leach out of activated carbon resulting in discoloration.
 Acid/water-soluble ash content is more significant than total ash content.
 Soluble ash content can be very important for aquarists, as ferric oxide can promote algal growths.
 A carbon with a low soluble ash content should be used for marine, freshwater fish and reef tanks to avoid heavy metal poisoning and excess plant/algal growth.

 ASTM (D2866 Standard Method test) is used to determine the ash content of activated carbon.